Your Back Pain Recovery Plan – For Flexion-Dominant Pain

 ✔ Just clear steps to help you move and feel better

-💡 By signing up, you confirm you’ve read and understood the medical disclaimer and ‘When to Contact Your Doctor’ section above.
+💡 By signing up, you confirm you’ve read and understood the medical disclaimer and ‘When to Contact Your Doctor’ section on the previous page.

 You’ll also join our email list for occasional back pain tips and updates from Chris Spurling.
 We respect your inbox — no spam, just helpful advice.